ThePendulum/unprint/README.md

 **From here on, the query methods will be described in their initialized form.** The API for the *uninitialized* methods is identical, except for the element passed as the first argument

 #### Selector
-The selector can be a CSS selector, an XPath selector starting with `/`, or an array of either or both acting as fallbacks.
+The selector can be a CSS selector, an XPath selector starting with `/` or `(`, or an array of either or both acting as fallbacks.
 If the selector is falsy, the input element will be used.

+* XPath Caveat: `//` and `(//` at the *start* of the selector are converted to `.//` and `(.//` for more intuitive relative selection, but any consecutive `//` will be absolute.

 #### Querying multiple elements
 Most methods can be used in plural, returning an array of results, i.e. `query.elements()`, `query.dates()`.